Hatteras Island: Law enforcement

 As there are no incorporated places on Hatteras, the island is patrolled primarily by the Dare County Sheriff's Office for general law enforcement, and the North Carolina Highway Patrol for traffic enforcement.
 Additionally, special subject matter law enforcement is conducted by the North Carolina Wildlife Enforcement and the North Carolina Marine Patrol.
-On federal lands, patrols are also conducted by the US National Park Service the US Fish and Wildlife Service, the US Marine Patrol, along with US Coast Guard.
+On federal lands, patrols are also conducted by the US National Park Service the US Fish and Wildlife Service, and the US Marine Patrol, along with US Coast Guard.

 The Island has one Coast Guard station.
-The Station is located adjacent to the ferry terminal.
-The station has two 47 foot Motor Lifeboats and other small craft.
+The station is located adjacent to the ferry terminal, and has two 47 foot Motor Lifeboats and other small craft.